Funny-mad-Peeea/ScaiIlp/readme.md

     1. Building Cbc with VS 2017
     2. Optional: Building pthreads-win32 with VS 2017
+    3. Building SCIP with VS 2017
-    3. Building ScaiIlp with VS 2017
+    4. Building ScaiIlp with VS 2017

 3. Code Structure